UIUC-iSchool-DataViz/spr2022-adv/week11/lecture22.md

   footer.html
 ```

-You can include these by using combinations of `include 'header.html'`,
+You can include these by using combinations of `%include 'header.html'%`,
-defining `block myblockname` / `endblock` setups and composing them.
+defining `%block myblockname%` / `%endblock%` setups and composing them.
 These
 need to be inside bracket-percent blocks.

 ---